 Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
 Affected Location in Town What Cost Will Pay For How Funded Reduce the Impacts of Drought then Ongoing Sewer Commissioners can help reduce the effects of drought.
 At some point in the future, restrictions may need to be mandatory.
-2022 Encourage the Use of Permeable Driveways and Provide Public Education about their Use and Maintenance to Reduce the Impacts of Drought 1-2 Years then 75 Planning Board with Highway Department If a driveway permit is issued, the HD will inspect.
+Encourage the Use of Permeable Driveways and Provide Public Education about their Use and Maintenance to Reduce the Impacts of Drought 1-2 Years then Ongoing Planning Board with Highway Department \$0 If a driveway permit is issued, the HD will inspect.
 Prior to permit issuance is when the benefits of permeable driveways can be provided to property owners.
 More permeable surfaces in the Downtown especially could result in less runoff and fewer drought conditions in Town (aquifer recharge).
-Drought New Developme nt, Entire Town Cost is for in- kind staff and volunteer time.
-N/A Encourage Tree Plantings Around Buildings to Shade Parking Lots and Along Public Rights- of-Way to Reduce the Effects of Drought Short Term 75 Planning Board \$500 This provision would be a New Developme nt, Entire Town Cost is for legal review.
-Planning Board budget Prevent Invasive Species from Incurring in the Public Water Bodies to Increase Water Quality and Reduce the Risks of Public Health Issues Short Term 1-2 Years then Ongoing 75 Water and Sewer Commission (for Loon Pond), with Health Officer help \$0 Public education already being Reservoir, Loon Pond, Emerald Lake Cost is for in- kind staff and volunteer time.
+Drought Cost is for in- kind staff and volunteer time.
+N/A 2022 Encourage Tree Plantings Around Buildings to Shade Parking Lots and Along Public Rights- of-Way to Reduce the Effects of Drought Planning Board This provision would be a revision to the Planning Board's Subdivision Regulations and Site Plan Review Regulations.
+Ensuring shade trees are planted and maintained will eventually provide shade, runoff collection, and heat reduction in the vicinity of paved areas.
+Drought, Extreme Temps (Heat) New Developme nt, Entire Town Planning Board budget Prevent Invasive Species from Incurring in the Public Water Bodies to Increase Water Quality and Reduce the Risks of Public Health Issues Short Term 1-2 Years then Ongoing Water and Sewer Commission (for Loon Pond), with Health Officer help \$0 Public education already being done for Franklin Pierce Lake through Franklin Pierce Lake Association.
+Extend to the other waterbodies in Town.
+Apply signage and send best practices to Loon Pond residents, Emerald Lake.
+Inform the residents of Loon Pond.
+Emerald Lake has a state boat ramp.
+Signage could be placed.
+Public Health, Water Quality Loon Pond, Emerald Lake Cost is for in- kind staff and volunteer time.
 Hard costs will be evaluated as needed.
 N/A